GabeScott/standard-works-vault/General Conference/1971 April - Warnings from the Past.md

 But in this hemisphere a different situation exists.
 God has dedicated this land to the work of his Beloved Son, the Lord Jesus Christ, and he will not tolerate continued desecration of it.

-In so reserving this land for his divine purpose, he decreed “that whoso should possess this land of promise, from that time henceforth and forever, should serve him, the true and only God, or they should be swept off when the fulness of his wrath should come upon them.”
-(Ether 2:8.
+In so reserving this land for his divine purpose, he decreed “that whoso should possess this land of promise, from that time henceforth *and forever,* should serve him, the true and only God, or they should be swept off when the fulness of his wrath should come upon them.” ([[Ether 2.8|Ether 2:8]].
 Italics added.)

 In plain, blunt words, then, we are told that whatever nations occupy this land must serve God or die!